microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyApplicationConnectorGroup.md

 ```

 ## Description
-the Get-EntraBetaApplicationProxyApplicationConnectorGroup cmdlet retrieves the connector group assigned for the specified application.
+The Get-EntraBetaApplicationProxyApplicationConnectorGroup cmdlet retrieves the connector group assigned for the specified application.
 The application must be configured for Application Proxy in Microsoft Entra ID.

 ## Examples